vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 #### Tools required

-> You will need a few tools before beginning and once set up installation usually takes 10 mins or less.
+> You will need a few tools before beginning and once set up installation usually takes 10 minutes or less.

 - You will need `kubectl` to interact with your cluster [kubectl install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
     * on mac